MicrosoftDocs/power-automate-docs/articles/embed-flow-dev.md

 # Extend your application or web site by integrating with Microsoft Flow #
 Microsoft Flow makes it easy for anyone to automate tasks in their life.
 If you have an application or a web site that may need a way to give your users a simple way to build automation, then you can now embed Microsoft Flow right into your experience.

+Emebedding Microsoft Flow means that your users will need to either create a **Microsoft Account** or a work or school account in **Azure Active Directory**.
+We do not support, for example, a whitelabel solution where you could embed Microsoft Flow and your users would be able to use whatever identity your system (unless your service or web site already uses Microsoft Accounts or AAD).

 **Prerequisites**

 1. Before you embed you will probably want to build an API inside flow that connects to your service.
 [Read more here](get-started-flow-dev.md) about how to expose your API to Microsoft Flow.